cmaybs/Robotics2023SeasonCode/README.md

 --> note we also need to take photos of april tags, and the area that tells us R L and C before placing team element ontop april tags

 Other non-AI goals (in order of priority):
-- Test out motors
-- Make sure everything on control hub works
 - Update all for control hub
-- Plan out autonomous needs and path
-- Figure out how to do drive by encoders, traveling distancing rather than seconds
 - Once arm is built, test driver controlled section
 - Plan, code, test and prototype for airplane (spring? pressured air? slingshot?)